BarthPaleologue/Blog/content/posts/translating-books-at-home/index.md

 comments: true
 ---

-## We are doing translation now?
+## I guess we are doing translation now?

-In recent months, my partner and I have been reading the english translation of "Legend of the Galactic Heroes" (LOGH) from the japanese original by Yoshiki Tanaka.
+In recent months, my partner and I have been reading the English translation of "Legend of the Galactic Heroes" (LOGH) from the Japanese original by Yoshiki Tanaka.

-While I usually avoid reading books in english as it is not my native language, this translation felt effortless to read.
+While I usually avoid reading books in English as it is not my native language, this translation felt effortless to read.

 Everything changed when ~~the fire nation attacked~~ we started reading the 4th book.
 You see, the translator changed: the first 3 books were translated by Daniel Huddleston, while the next 3 were translated by Tyran Grillo.
 (There are 4 more books afterward, but we don't care about them today).